nirvanaos/home/readme.md

 input at an acceptable time.
 Because of this, Nirvana was designed as a real-time system with an accent on the reaction time.

-#### Earliest Deadline First
+Nirvana core contains two different schedulers: real-time and background.

+#### Real Time Scheduler

 Messages sent by the actors have deadlines.
 Queued messages are prioritized according to deadlines.
-In this way, the core scheduler implements the [Earliest Deadline First](https://en.wikipedia.org/wiki/Earliest_deadline_first_scheduling) scheduling algorithm.
+In this way, the real-time scheduler implements the [Earliest Deadline First](https://en.wikipedia.org/wiki/Earliest_deadline_first_scheduling) scheduling algorithm.